-When you cast your vote on November 4, you'll leave the pollis with a piece of creativity crafted by a City School District of Âé¶¹Ó°Òô student.
+When you cast your vote Nov.
+4, you'll leave the polls with a piece of creativity crafted by a City School District of Âé¶¹Ó°Òô student.

 On Tuesday, the Âé¶¹Ó°Òô County Legislature unveiled the 2025 winner of the "I Voted" sticker contest and it was Annie Morton, by a landslide!